-Twinkling lights, mulled wine, a holiday atmosphere and fabulous gifts – Britain’s Christmas markets are back and bigger and better than ever before.
-Set in some of Britain’s loveliest cities, discover some of our favourites for an experience that’s equal parts Christmas shopping, equal parts festive destination discovery!
+Twinkling lights, mulled wine, a holiday atmosphere and fabulous gifts – Britain’s Christmas markets are back and better than ever before!
+Set in some of Britain’s loveliest cities, discover some of our favourites for an experience that’s both a perfect place for Christmas shopping and festive destination discovery!

-A firm favourite on the city’s yuletide calendar, Birmingham Frankfurt Christmas Market (November 7 to December 23) is the largest authentic German Christmas market outside of Germany or Austria.
-You’ll find a fine range of traditional, personalised gifts and products on its 80 stalls and get into the German spirit while feasting on schnitzels, bratwursts, glühwein and weissbeer.
-Another huge draw is its bandstand location in Victoria Square and the programme of live music and carol singers that’s set to bring the party atmosphere to festive shopping.
+A firm favourite on the yuletide calendar is the Birmingham Frankfurt Christmas Market, the largest authentic German Christmas market outside of Germany or Austria.
+In its 80+ stalls, not only will you find a fine range of traditional, personalised gifts but you'll also get the chance to channel the German spirit while feasting on schnitzels, bratwursts, glühwein, and weissbeer.
+The market is accessibly located in Victoria Square, complete with a show-stopping programme of live music and carol singers that’s set to bring the party atmosphere to festive shopping.

-For historic-ambience-meets-winter-style, head to Bath Christmas Market, as more than 150 pop-up chalets set up on the city’s pretty Georgian streets.
-From 28 November to 15 December you can expect a real treasure trove of gifts to take home, whether that’s jewellery, homewares or decorations.
-More than 80% of stallholders come from Bath and south-west England, while 99% of all products are handmade in Britain or abroad with Fairtrade certification, so if you’re looking for an eco-savvy shopping experience, this is the market for you.
-There are always new stalls to explore as well as the perennial favourites, while you can fill empty bellies with a range of festive food from The Lodge in the heart of the market.
+For historic-ambience-meets-winter-style, head to Bath Christmas Market, where 150+ pop-up chalets set up on the city’s pretty Georgian streets.
+You can expect a real treasure trove of gifts to take home, whether that’s jewellery, homewares, or decorations.
+More than 80% of stallholders come from Bath and South West England and 99% of all products are handmade in Britain or abroad with Fair Trade certification.
+So, if you’re looking for an eco-savvy holiday shopping experience, this is the market for you!
+While exploring the new stalls, as well as the perennial favourites, be sure to fill your empty belly with a range of festive food from The Lodge in the heart of the market.

-The 20th instalment of the Manchester Christmas Markets will take over locations across the city from mid-November to December 22, meaning you won’t be far from festive gifts and delicious food and drink stalls selling traditional bratwurst, hog roast, paella and much more.
+The Manchester Christmas Markets will take over locations across the city, meaning you won’t be far from festive gifts and delicious food and drink stalls selling traditional bratwurst, hog roast, paella and much more.
 There will be more than 300 stalls and chalets across the city, with the heart of the markets found in Albert Square.
 Follow the trail and pick up jewellery, toys, plants, bags, homeware and fun, quirky gifts at a variety of markets, including a French market, a German market, a World Christmas market and a dedicated Arts & Crafts market.

-Also check out: Winter Funland, which will be held at an indoor venue and include fairground attractions, an ice rink, a circus and other fun performances (December 6 – January 3); Halle’s (Manchester’s Orchestra’s) Christmas Concerts at Bridgewater Hall and Ice Village Manchester, the UK's biggest-ever ice attraction which includes an Arctic Tiki Bar, Santa's Grotto and an ice rink (November 8 – January 5).
+Also check out: Winter Funland, which will be held at an indoor venue and include fairground attractions, an ice rink, a circus and other fun performances; Halle’s (Manchester’s Orchestra’s) Christmas Concerts at Bridgewater Hall and Ice Village Manchester, the UK's biggest-ever ice attraction which includes an Arctic Tiki Bar, Santa's Grotto and an ice rink.

 With its unique location in the shadow of Winchester’s great cathedral, Winchester Cathedral’s Christmas Market is widely regarded as one of Europe’s best.
-From November 21 to December 22 more than 100 chalets are home to hand-picked exhibitors offering exclusive gifts that you won’t find on the high street – from hand-crafted decorations and festive treats to craft beer and mulled wine.
+100+ chalets are home to hand-picked exhibitors offering exclusive gifts that you won’t find on the high street – from hand-crafted decorations and festive treats to craft beer and mulled wine.

-Also check out: Skate around the city’s covered Christmas Ice Rink (November 21 – January 2) and marvel at the glittering Christmas tree in its centre; or visit the Ginchester Christmas Market (December 7), a celebration of the region’s diverse spirits including local gin, whisky, vodka and rum.
+Also check out: Skate around the city’s covered Christmas Ice Rink and marvel at the glittering Christmas tree in its centre; or visit the Ginchester Christmas Market, a celebration of the region’s diverse spirits including local gin, whisky, vodka and rum.

-Set across five streets of Cardiff’s pedestrianised city centre, Cardiff’s Christmas Market will be in full swing from mid-November to December 23, leaving plenty of time to find the perfect gift among its stalls.
+Set across five streets of Cardiff’s pedestrianised city centre, Cardiff’s Christmas Market will be in full swing, leaving plenty of time to find the perfect gift among its stalls.
 Its ethos is hosting stallholders selling original, hand-made products and artists and crafts people selling their work.
 You’ll find plenty of food and drink options available among the 200+ stallholders and there’ll be music, festive lights and entertainment transforming the streets.

-Millennium Square in Leeds is transformed for the city’s annual Christkindelmarkt German Christmas Market from November 8 to December 21, with the addition of more than 40 traditionally decorated wooden chalets.
-Browse through hand-crafted jewelry and festive decorations, tuck into authentic German food and feel extra festive with a ride on the popular Christmas Carousel.
+Millennium Square in Leeds is transformed for the city’s annual Christkindelmarkt German Christmas Market, with the addition of more than 40 traditionally decorated wooden chalets.
+Browse through hand-crafted jewelry and festive decorations, tuck into authentic German food, and feel extra festive with a ride on the popular Christmas Carousel.
 If you’re still feeling hungry, visit the Alp Chalet restaurant in the centre of the market, a Bavarian style eatery offering a delectable selection of traditional food and drink, alongside evening entertainment.

-Also check out: Thor’s Tipi in Victoria Gardens, a pop-up tipi bar offering an array of winter warming drinks; the massed voices of Inspiration Choir as they join forces with the Orchestra of Opera North for Inspiration: A Christmas Extravaganza at Leeds Town Hall (December 21 ); and the Leeds Playhouse festive production of The Night Before Christmas (November 30 – December 28).
+Also check out: Thor’s Tipi in Victoria Gardens, a pop-up tipi bar offering an array of winter warming drinks; the massed voices of Inspiration Choir as they join forces with the Orchestra of Opera North for Inspiration: A Christmas Extravaganza at Leeds Town Hall; and the Leeds Playhouse festive production of The Night Before Christmas.

 Travel back in time for three days of festive fun at the Victorian Christmas Festival, held in the impressive surroundings of the Portsmouth Historic Dockyard.
-From November 29 to December 1 the festival is home to 120 market stalls selling all sorts of festive treats, an array of Victorian street performers and the chance to meet Father Christmas.
+The festival is home to 120 market stalls selling all sorts of festive treats, an array of Victorian street performers and the chance to meet Father Christmas.

-Also check out: Mix up a treat as the Explosion Museum of Naval Firepower hosts two Christmas Cocktail Parties (December 7 and 13); Meet Father Christmas at the Royal Navy Submarine Museum (December 14) and enjoy lashings of festive fun during the That’ll Be The Day Christmas Show at Kings Theatre (December 18 ).
+Also check out: Mix up a treat as the Explosion Museum of Naval Firepower hosts two Christmas Cocktail Parties; Meet Father Christmas at the Royal Navy Submarine Museum and enjoy lashings of festive fun during the That’ll Be The Day Christmas Show at Kings Theatre.

-Even if you’re paying a visit to Edinburgh after Christmas, you’ll still get the chance to enjoy some festive treats as Edinburgh’s Christmas market continues from mid-November until early January as part of Edinburgh’s Christmas, a six-week programme of entertainment in the city centre.
+Even if you’re paying a visit to Edinburgh after Christmas, you’ll still get the chance to enjoy some festive treats as Edinburgh’s Christmas market continues into early January as part of Edinburgh’s Christmas.
 While it’s not open on Christmas Day, it is open until 8pm on Christmas Eve so bring plenty of bags to fill up with goodies such as arts and crafts, foodie treats and traditional or bespoke Christmas products.
 The market itself takes place in East Princes Street Gardens, guaranteeing some gorgeous views of Edinburgh Castle in the background and easy access to some of the city’s major attractions.

-Also check out: The Big Wheel and funfair rides on East Princes Street Gardens; and an adaption of Charles Dickens classic An Edinburgh Christmas Carol at the Lyceum (November 28 – January 4).
+Also check out: The Big Wheel and funfair rides on East Princes Street Gardens; and an adaption of Charles Dickens classic An Edinburgh Christmas Carol at the Lyceum.

-Transforming one of London’s spectacular parks, Hyde Park Winter Wonderland offers a festive paradise in the heart of the city from November 21 to January 5.
-Home to the world’s tallest transportable observation wheel, a Magical Ice Kingdom and an array of comedic acts at its own Comedy Club, in addition to Britain’s largest open air ice rink and plenty of bars and food stalls, there’s something for all the family to enjoy.
-Enjoy jaw-dropping circus acts and don’t miss the arrival of Paddington on Ice, a stunning show combining cutting-edge choreography, toe-tapping music and impressive costumes that is being performed in the UK for the first time!
+Transforming one of London’s spectacular parks, Hyde Park Winter Wonderland offers a festive paradise in the heart of the city.
+The Wonderland is home to the world’s tallest transportable observation wheel, a Magical Ice Kingdom and an array of comedic acts at its own Comedy Club.
+Visitors of all ages can also discover Britain’s largest open air ice rink and plenty of bars and food stalls.
+Enjoy jaw-dropping circus acts and don’t miss Paddington on Ice, a stunning show combining cutting-edge choreography, toe-tapping music and impressive costumes.

 Also check out: The festive window displays at Hamleys, Selfridge’s and Harrods, plus the capital’s festive lights around the shopping hubs of Regent’s Street and Oxford Street.

-The past will come to life as Stratford-upon-Avon’s Victorian Christmas Market Festival returns for the third year running throughout the world-renowned town centre.
-From 6-8 December, festive cheer will be spread with more than 300 stalls selling a whole host of seasonal products and traders decked out in their finest Victorian costumes.
-Entertainment will be hosted throughout the town, along with stage in Henley Street hosting an array of performances for all the family to enjoy, a traditional funfair, and a brand new Community Craft Fair in the Town Hall on Sheep Street.
+The past comes to life as Stratford-upon-Avon’s Victorian Christmas Market Festival returns, running throughout the world-renowned town centre.
+Festive cheer will be spread with 300+ stalls selling a whole host of seasonal products and traders decked out in their finest Victorian costumes.
+Entertainment is hosted throughout the town, along with stage in Henley Street hosting an array of performances for everyone to enjoy, a traditional funfair, and a Community Craft Fair in the Town Hall on Sheep Street.